-In a recent survey by Care, 63% of parents found that their child care expenses have climbed in the past year, with over half saying they spend more than 20% of household income on that budget line alone.
+In a June 2022 survey by Care, 63% of parents reported a climb in child-care expenses over the previous year, with more than half saying they spend more than 20% of household income on that budget line alone.

-In the same survey, nearly 60% of parents said they planned to spend $10,000 on child care in the year, which is more than the average cost of in-state tuition at $9,377 as of 2022.
+Nearly 60% of parents in Care's June 2022 survey said they planned to spend over $10,000 on child care over the course of the year.
+This would make child care more expensive than the average cost of in-state tuition which is $9,377, according to the Education Data Initiative.
 For many, these costs are difficult to keep up with.

 How employers can help

 Parents want time with their family, and that’s especially true with a newborn.
-If businesses want to retain talent, parental leave policies need to change.
-In another survey, 42% of Americans stated they didn’t feel their boss supported parental leave, and 22% felt they were passed over for promotions or raises for taking that leave.
+If businesses want to retain talent, parental leave policies may need to change.
+In a separate survey, 42% of Americans stated they didn’t feel their boss supported parental leave, and 22% felt they were passed over for promotions or raises for taking that leave.

 Over 30% of respondents worried they may lose their job entirely for either requesting or taking parental leave.

-The U.S. has a reputation for having one of the worst parental leave policies in developed countries, and it could come back to bite employers who don’t get ahead.
+As a result, the U.S. has a reputation for having one of the worst parental leave policies among developed countries, and it could come back to bite employers who don’t get ahead.
 But in the meantime, how are parents going to manage?

 Tips to get ahead

-To stay within their budget, 51% of parents in the Care study state they’ve cut back on non-essential costs like leisure activities, vacations and travel.
-Nearly 50% have reduced spending on food and dining out, along with other items like clothing.
+To stay within their budget, 51% of parents in the Care survey stated they’re cutting back on certain non-essential costs, including leisure activities, vacations and travel.
+Nearly half have reduced spending on food and dining out, along with other items like clothing.

-Other respondents have explored more creative options, with about 31% taking a second job, and a quarter of parents changing jobs or reducing hours at work to look after children at home.
-One in five stated they left the workforce entirely.
+Other Care survey respondents have explored more creative options, with about 31% considering taking on a second job, while a quarter of parents plan on changing jobs.
+One in five stated they plan to leave the workforce entirely.